crytic/building-secure-contracts/program-analysis/echidna/advanced/working-with-libraries.md

  30 |     |     }
 ```

-However, the code of library itself will not have their coverage displayed correctly:
+However, the code of the library itself will not have their coverage displayed correctly:

 ```
  6 |     | library ConvertLib{